 Address: Main Street, Chimney Rock, NC 28720

-Hickory Nut Gap Farm – This is a favorite little tucked away farm offering grass-fed beef, pastured pork and poultry and on farm tourism activities including organic u-pick berry operation, apples, school tours, animals to hold and feed and a farm store that is open year around.
+Hickory Nut Gap Farm – This is a favorite little tucked away farm offering grass-fed beef, pastured pork, and poultry, and on-farm tourism activities including organic u-pick berry operation, apples, school tours, animals to hold and feed, and a farm store that is open year-round.
 When you pull open the creaky door and step inside you will feel like you’ve stepped back in time.